 Data and Maps

-View "Readme" for definitions of well data elements.
+The "Readme" document contains definitions of well data elements.

-DISCLAIMER: The well information and data represented on this site varies in accuracy, scale, origin, and completeness, and may be changed at any time without notice.
-While the California Department of Conservation, Division of Oil, Gas, and Geothermal Resources (DOC) makes every effort to provide accurate information, DOC makes no warranties as to the suitability of this product for any particular purpose.
+The well information and data represented on this site varies in accuracy, scale, origin, and completeness, and may be changed at any time without notice.
+While DOGGR makes every effort to provide accurate information, DOGGR makes no warranties as to the suitability of this product for any particular purpose.
 Any use of this information is at the user's own risk.